How to Wipe or Clean a Hard Drive in Windows 10 Securely

 *Replace x with the number of the disk you want to clean.

-How to clean up hard drive in Windows 10 to free up disk space
+FAQs about how to clean hard drive in Windows 10

 Conclusion

-There are several approaches to clean a hard drive in Windows 10 for permanent data wiping.
+In conclusion, I believe you will find your answer here as we have provided you with 4 different methods to wipe out your hard drive, and one MS built-in tool to clean up the disk.
+I am sure you will figure out the problem of how to clean hard drive in Windows 10.
 In addition to those built-in tools, you can use AOMEI Backupper to enjoy more options and safer wiping methods.
 If you simply want to clean up a hard drive to free up disk space in Windows 10, this software also helps you transfer large files to other storage devices.